Thursday, 26 December 2013

 Servo myservo; //for servo function

-int motor_LF=2; //declaring pin used for the motor
+int motor_LF=2; //declaring pin used for

 int motor_LR=3;